-This check can be carried out independently of a habitation test at any time to verify the safety of the gas system in your vehicle especially if it is a recent purchase or if any doubt exists.
+Note: This check can be carried out independently of a habitation test at any time to verify the safety of the gas system in your vehicle especially if it is a recent purchase or if any doubt exists.

 12volt DC and Mains 230volt AC systems, appliances and lights, internal and external are checked for operation and safety, also batteries, mains hook-up, RCD operation, earths and fuses.

-Heating and boiler systems:
+Heating and Boiler Systems:

 Motor home and caravan heater and boiler systems generally have both gas and electrical systems for operation.

 We are repair and warranty agents for most of the major brands of heaters and boilers installed and carry a large stock of spare parts for the repair of most models in use.
 We have attended model specific training courses run by the systems manufacturers and have access to the most up to date equipment and technical data available for the efficient and professional diagnosis of systems problems and their repair.

 At habitation testing, systems are observed in operation to ensure correct functioning.